top of page

 well-suited for smaller gardens.

-Corn ‘Gotta Have It’: Living up to its name, this variety boasts an
+Corn ‘Gotta Have It’: Living up to its name, this variety has an

 irresistible sweetness that keeps longer than other corn varieties.
 As a vigorous